ShamimIslam/iotapp-hub-to-device/README.md

 >**NOTE:** You can get your Azure membership by going to the [Portal Website](https://portal.azure.com).
 For this app you don't need a full subscription to
 >the services - you can get the free trial if you would like.
 If you would like a
->detailed tutorial on how to set up the events hub please go to the
+>detailed tutorial on how to set up the IOT hub please go to here :  [Setup Azure IOT Hub](https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md)

 Getting Started
 ---------------